Increase DR score red

 how to get links

 Keep in mind that you aren’t the only site performing this kind of outreach.
 Many webmasters are inundated with outreach requests, so try to make your message stand out by offering something in return.

 For example, you can offer to share one of their posts on your email list or with your social following.

 ✅ Pursue unlinked mentions

-You then get in touch with the people running the publication and ask them to link to you.
+Get in touch with the people running the publication and ask them to link to you.
 The owner will often be happy to do so.

 This strategy works best for established sites.
 If people don’t already know about your website, they are unlikely to mention you in the first place.

-✅ Fix broken links
+✅ Fix Broken Links

 Broken link building is a strategy where you find broken links on other websites and offer your content as a replacement.